Flyers stave off elimination with 4-3 win over Islanders

 The Islanders put themselves in position to clinch the series with consecutive wins with different goalies in Games 3 and 4.

-Varlamov returned to the crease after Thomas Greiss stopped 36 shots in Game 4 and was sharp early as the Flyers controlled play much of the first period.
+Semyon Varlamov returned to the crease after Thomas Greiss stopped 36 shots in Game 4 and was sharp early as the Flyers controlled play much of the first period.

 The Islanders opened the second period on a power play after managing four shots in the first and immediately capitalized.
 Bailey scored on a wraparound through a pile of bodies in the crease, a goal upheld upon review for goaltender interference.